 Digital screens at the checkout counter can do more than just display a transaction total.
 Use them to run promotions, advertise your loyalty program, or share upcoming events.
 Strategic placement is key—you want the screen to be visible without being intrusive.
 Good lighting can also draw a customer’s eye to the screen and any high-margin impulse items you’ve placed nearby.
 By using this space for targeted messaging, you can inform customers, gather sign-ups for your email list, and even add to your bottom line while they complete their purchase.

-Support Mobile Payments
+Make Mobile Payments a Breeze

 More and more customers are using their phones to pay, so your checkout needs to be ready for mobile and contactless payments.
 This means incorporating NFC-enabled card readers into your POS setup.
 From a design perspective, it’s also important to think about power.
 Your cash wrap needs enough power outlets or a central charging station to keep all your devices—from scanners to payment terminals—running smoothly throughout the day.
 Clean cable management is essential to keep the area looking professional and prevent trip hazards for your staff.